 - Eligibility: Domestic, public or private, not for profit or for profit, Federal or non-Federal organizations; health professional or research doctoral degree.
 Specific eligibility criteria are given in each program announcement.

-To assure an adequate national pool of informaticians and health information scientists, NLM supports research training in biomedical informatics at 18 educational institutions in the United States.
+To assure an adequate national pool of informaticians and health information scientists, NLM supports research training in biomedical informatics and data science at 14 educational institutions in the United States.
 These programs offer graduate education and postdoctoral research experiences in a wide range of areas including: health care informatics, bioinformatics and computational biology, clinical research translational informatics, and public health informatics.
 Many programs also offer additional tracks in areas such as imaging, dental, and library informatics.
 Interested applicants must apply directly to the program of their choice.

 - Eligibility: Predoctoral or postdoctoral applicants at domestic public or private non-profit health related organizations.

 - Support Mechanisms: University-based Biomedical Informatics Research Training Programs (T15).

 Grants are made to U.S. small businesses that seek to undertake informatics research and development leading to commercialization.
 Critical research areas include: representation of medical knowledge in computers; organization and retrieval issues for image databases; enhancement of human intellectual capacities through virtual reality, dynamic modeling, artificial intelligence, and machine learning; medical decision-making; linguistic analyses of medical languages and nomenclatures; investigations of topics relevant to health information or library science; biotechnology informatics issues; and informatics for disaster management.

 - Eligibility: U.S. for-profit small business with less than 500 employees.
 The principal investigator’s primary employment is with the firm during the project.